openvar/variantValidator/docs/installation/docker.md

 python -m VariantValidator.bin.setup_lovd_syntax_checker
 ```

-VariantValidator is now installed and ready to use.
+VariantValidator and VariantFormatter are now installed and ready to use.

 ## Test the installation